 WHAT’S NEARBY: Downtown Kansas City, Mo. is less than 10 minutes away.

 ANNUAL SPECIAL EVENTS: The Strawberry Hill Museum comes alive during the holiday season, as the home is filled with beautiful decorations.
-The ethnic traditions exhibit highlights the holiday celebrations of several countries including Belgium, Croatia, Ireland, Italy and Greece, to name a few.
+The ethnic exhibits highlight the holiday celebrations of Croatia, Poland, Slovakia, Lithuania, Ukraine, Slovenia, Netherlands, Russia, Ireland, African American, Mexico, Germany, Italy, Denmark and Belgium.

-DID YOU KNOW: A celebration of the museum’s previous life as a Catholic orphanage, one of the nun’s living quarters and the sister’s prayer chapel have remained unchanged.
+DID YOU KNOW: A celebration of the museum’s previous life was as a Catholic orphanage, the sisters living quarters, sister’s prayer chapel and day care center

 PUBLIC TRANSPORTATION: Take the Metro to 345 James St. NB.